seangjr/railway-grafana-stack/README.md

 # Self-Hosted Observability Stack

-A complete, production-ready observability stack using OpenTelemetry, Grafana, Prometheus, Loki, and Tempo.
+A complete observability stack using OpenTelemetry, Grafana, Prometheus, Loki, and Tempo.
 This stack provides unified monitoring for logs, traces, and metrics from your applications.

+I took [@MykalMachon's railway-grafana-stack](https://github.com/MykalMachon/railway-grafana-stack), and added an OTEL Collector to it because my project needed one and it made sense to keep in the same project repository, and then later on I exported it as a Railway Templace in case its useful for someone else.

+If you decide to use this for serious projects or environments, please make sure to follow each service's guidelines on security practices.

+This whole stack was made to be deployed in a private network, without any public access in any of the services, therefore insecure TLS requests and http requests are allowed between services.

+Feel free to fork or create your own flavor of it!

 ## Quick Deploy